Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-This preliminary determination is made in accordance with section 703(b) of the Tariff Act of 1930, as amended (the Act).
+This preliminary determination is in accordance with section 733(b) of the Tariff Act of 1930, as amended (the Act).
 Commerce published the notice of initiation of this investigation on January 4, 2018.

-Commerce exercised its discretion to toll all deadlines affected by the closure of the Federal Government from January 20 through January 22, 2018.
+Commerce has exercised its discretion to toll deadlines for the duration of the closure of the Federal Government from January 20 through 22, 2018.

 For a complete description of the events that followed the initiation of this investigation, see the Preliminary Decision Memorandum.

-A list of topics discussed in the Preliminary Decision Memorandum is included as Appendix II to this notice.
-The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping (AD) and Countervailing Duty (CVD) Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov, and is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
+A list of topics included in the Preliminary Decision Memorandum is included as Appendix II to this notice.
+The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
+ACCESS is available to registered users at https://access.trade.gov, and to all parties in the Central Records Unit, room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
-The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.
+The signed and the electronic versions of the Preliminary Decision Memorandum are identical in content.